twwhite84/logger-app/README.md

 # Website Availability Logger

 This app monitors website status by pinging given URLs, categorising the response and logging to console, disk or a Kafka service.
-Software development concepts it demonstrates include use of static types (via mypy); object-oriented design with classes and interfaces; and interfacing with a cloud-based service.
+Software development concepts it demonstrates include use of static types (via mypy); object-oriented design with classes and interfaces; interfacing with a cloud-based service; and unit testing.

 To set up:
 - Clone this repo to a new directory